 If the increased working hours, reduces the total amount of sleep that one gets, it could also impact their physical and mental health – causing obesity, diabetes, memory impairment, high blood pressure, heart disease, and a weakened immune system.

-Total output does not vary directly with the amount of time worked.
-If you cut one third off your working hours for instance, you would not cut one third off your output.
-In fact, for those people working 12 hour per day, a reduction to eight hours may not result in any perceivable drop in total output.
+The total output does not vary directly with the amount of time worked.
+If you cut one-third off your working hours, for instance, you would not cut one-third off your output.
+In fact, for those people working 12 hours per day, a reduction to eight hours may not result in any perceivable drop in total output.
 Productivity, (output per hour) would actually increase.

 Overwork, lack of sleep and energy drain can cause accidents as well.
 The National Highway Traffic Safety Administration in the US estimates that drowsy drivers cause 100,000 accidents, 71,000 injuries and 1550 fatalities each year.

-In general, people need to shorten their working hours and lengthening their sleeping and resting hours – and this usually entails turning off their electronic devices sooner at night
+In general, people need to shorten their working hours and lengthen their sleeping and resting hours – and this usually entails turning off their electronic devices sooner at night.

 How long do you think our work week or each workday should be for the best outcome at work and in our personal life?

 Need help planning routines to help shorten your day book a 30 minute chat with me.